• Skip to primary navigation

 A pin to share the recipe for homemade pumpkin syrup.

 Made with real pumpkin puree and delicious pumpkin pie spices like cinnamon and nutmeg, this homemade pumpkin spice syrup is a must-make for fall!
-Enjoy it in your favorite coffee recipes like a homemade pumpkin spice latte or stir some into a glass of homemade cold brew!
+Enjoy it in your favorite coffee recipes like a homemade pumpkin spice latte.

 A glass jar filled with pumpkin spice syrup is labeled and sits on a wooden cutting board.